MaximeVH/EquivalentCircuits.jl/README.md

 circuitparams = parameteroptimisation(circuitstring,measurements,frequencies)
 ```
 ### Circuit literature search
 The compatibility of a given set of impedance measurements with circuits from similar applications is evaluated with the `circuit_search(data,domain;kwargs)` function.
 Users can finetune the search by restricting the complexity and element composition of the returned circuits.
-The function returns the compatible circuits along with their Digital Object Identifier (DOI) so that users can examine the circuits' other uses to further evaluate its suitability.
+The function returns the compatible circuits along with their Digital Object Identifier (DOI) so that users can examine the circuits' other uses to further evaluate their suitability.
 An overview of the function's inputs is provided below:

 - `data` : A CSV filepath to the measurements with their frequency information.
 - `domain` : The application.
 The supported applications are:  "Animals",  "Plants",  "Biosensors" , "Batteries", "Fuel_cells" , "Supercapacitors",  and  "Materials".
 - `terminals`  : (optional) the circuit components that are to be included in the circuit identification.
-- `max_complexity`  : a hyperparameter than controls the maximum considered complexity of the circuits.
+- `max_complexity`  : a hyperparameter that controls the maximum considered complexity of the circuits.

 ### Circuit fitting
-When only the electochemical impedance measurements are available, equivalent electrical circuit recommendations can be also be obtained using the `circuit_evolution(data;kwargs)` function.
+When only the electrochemical impedance measurements are available, equivalent electrical circuit recommendations can also be obtained using the `circuit_evolution(data;kwargs)` function.
 Details on the algorithm can be found in the [paper](https://ieeexplore.ieee.org/document/9539171).
 The data can once again be provided as a CSV file's filepath.
-A variety of keyword arguments can be adjusted to fine-tune the gene expression programming circuit identification procedure.The possible keyword agruments to tune the cirucit identification are:
+A variety of keyword arguments can be adjusted to fine-tune the gene expression programming circuit identification procedure.
+The possible keyword arguments to tune the cirucit identification are:

 - `generations` : the maximum number of algorithm iterations.
 - `population_size` : the number of individuals in the population during each iteration.
 - `terminals` : the circuit components that are to be included in the circuit identification.
 - `cutoff`: a hyperparameter that controls the circuit complexity by removing redundant components.
 Lower values lead to more simple circuits, however too low values will lead to circuits that no longer fit the measurements well.
-- `head` : a hyperparameter than controls the maximum considered complexity of the circuits.
+- `head` : a hyperparameter that controls the maximum considered complexity of the circuits.
 - `initial_population` : the option to provide an initial population of circuits with which the algorithm starts, this initial population can be either a list of Circuit objects (as loaded with the loadpopulation function) or a custom list of circuits which can either be a list of one or more circuit strings or a list of tuples where each tuple has the circuit string as first value and the parameters as second value.

 The defaults values are as follows: